MaicoLeberle/sdd-conductor/README.md

 Among the features listed above, the following stand out for their contribution to fine-grained development orchestration:

-- **Lifecycle stage tracking.** The project's stage is computed at runtime from the filesystem state of `.sdd-conductor/` — no stored state file.
-Stages are `uninitialized`, `bootstrapped`, `plan_is_ready`, `in_progress`, `blocked`, and `complete`.
-Commands are gated by stage, and session startup loads only the context relevant to the current stage.
+- **Lifecycle stage tracking**.
+The project's stage is computed at runtime from the filesystem state of `.sdd-conductor/`.
+That is, there is no stored state file, but the lifecycle stage is computable from the infrastructure state stored in `.sdd-conductor`.
+This enables session recovery and restricting commands by stage.
+Available stages: `uninitialized`, `bootstrapped`, `plan_is_ready`, `in_progress`, `blocked`, `complete`.
+See `lifecycle/main.md` for more.

-- **Spec change versioning.** A snapshot of the specification is taken when tasks are derived.
-If the spec is later modified, the agent detects the divergence and offers two options: revert the spec, or accept the change and archive the entire current development state (task history, architecture, modules, and old spec) into a versioned directory before re-deriving tasks.
+- **Spec change versioning**.
+A snapshot of the specification is taken when tasks are derived.
+If the spec is later modified, the agent detects the divergence and offers two options: revert the spec to match the snapshot (in the case of an accidental change in the project specification file) or accept the change and archive the entire current development state (task history, architecture, modules, and old spec) into a versioned directory before re-deriving tasks.

-- **Blocked state.** If a QA failure is unresolvable within the scope of a task, the agent sets the project to `blocked`, informs the user, and stops.
+- **Blocked state**.
+If a QA failure is unresolvable within the scope of a task, the agent sets the project to `blocked`, informs the user, and stops.
 Once the user resolves the underlying issue, running `unblock` re-runs all QA checks and clears the block if they all pass.

-- **Task rollback.** Running `rollback_task` undoes the last completed task: the code commit is reverted and all orchestration state (`pending_tasks.md`, `current_state.md`, `architecture.md`, `modules.md`) is restored to the pre-task condition.
+- **Task rollback**.
+Running `rollback_task` undoes the last completed task: the code commit is reverted and all orchestration state (`pending_tasks.md`, `current_state.md`, `architecture.md`, `modules.md`) is restored to the pre-task condition.
 Rollback is blocked when the spec has diverged from the snapshot, preventing operations that would cross a spec pivot boundary.

-All technologies known by the agent are theoretically supported.
-Language-specific behaviour — code style, documentation, test suite, logging — must be explicitly configured.
+All technologies known by the agent are (theoretically) supported.
+Language-specific behaviour—code style, documentation, test suite, logging—may be explicitly configured.
 See "How to support a new programming language" below.

 ---